 - Accept the default values as they are.
 Edit the protocol for the run if required ( $\rightarrow$ p.
 80 5.5.2 Changing the starting step for a single run) and then tap Start ( $\rightarrow$ Fig. 53-2) to begin the run. - Keep the default time but change the day the protocol will run.
 Tap the + day (→ Fig. 53-3) or day (→ Fig. 53-4) button to keep the default end time but change the day.
 If the default setting is a specific time of day, the dialog box opens with the run set to the following day.
 To run the protocol on the current day tap the day button once.
-Depending on the time you do this, the new end time may not be possible. - Start the run as soon as possible.
+Depending on the time you do this, the new end time may not be possible.
+If so, the Predicted end time (→ Fig. 53-7) is highlighted in red. - Start the run as soon as possible.
 Tap the ASAP button.
 The protocol will normally start immediately.
 However, if there is a reagent clash caused by the protocol running in the other retort, the actual start of the protocol may be delayed (→ p.
-86 - 5.7.1 Delayed end times and initial fills). - Set a new end time.
+86 5.7.1 Delayed end times and initial fills). - Set a new end time.
 Tap the Edit end time (→ Fig. 53-5) button to open the Enter required end time dialog box.
 (See the next section for instructions.)